-Sandy is currently Senior Vice President and Chief Communications Officer at Guardian Life, a mutual insurance company serving 29 million people through a range of insurance and financial products.
-She is responsible for the development and execution of communications strategy for the company.
-She serves as communications advisor to the CEO and President of Guardian and partners with the executive leadership team across group benefits, individual markets, enterprise business technology solutions, legal, finance and investments, and human resources.
-Sandy leads a team of cross-functional communications who drive all aspects of internal and external communications, including issues and crisis management, reputation and thought leadership, local and national media relations, corporate social responsibility, and meetings and events.
+Sandy Waite is the Enterprise Chief Communications Officer at The Guardian Life Insurance Company of America (Guardian), responsible for the development and execution of communications strategy for the company.
+She serves as communications advisor to the CEO and President and partners with the leadership team across group benefits, individual markets, enterprise business technology solutions, legal, finance and investments, and human resources.
+Sandy leads a team of cross-functional communicators who drive all aspects of internal and external communications, including issues and crisis management, reputation and thought leadership, local and national media relations, corporate social responsibility, and meetings and events.

-Prior to joining Guardian, Sandy served as Vice President of CEO & Enterprise Communications, supporting Karen S. Lynch (CEO of CVS Health).
+Prior to joining Guardian, Sandy served as Vice President of CEO & Enterprise Communications at CVS Health.
 She was responsible for the CEO’s internal and external executive thought leadership as well as communications for Enterprise initiatives such as culture, digital transformation, and innovation.
-From January through April 2020, Sandy served as Interim Chief Communications Officer for CVS Health, leading the company’s COVID-19 Communications strategy.
-She led the Communications function and managed the Enterprise Communications strategy for all stakeholder groups.
+From January through April 2020, Sandy served as CVS Health’s interim Chief Communications Officer and during that period led the enterprise communication strategy for all stakeholders, including the company’s COVID-19 communications.

-Sandy joined CVS Health from Novartis where she spent eight years in various roles in the pharmaceutical and medical device/eye care divisions.
-Her final role at Novartis was as Global Head of Communications for Drug Development where she acted as communications counsel to Novartis' Chief Medical and Scientific Officer and current CEO Vas Narasimhan.
+Sandy joined CVS Health from Novartis where she spent eight years in various roles in the pharmaceutical and medical device/eye care divisions, culminating with her serving as the Global Head of Communications for Drug Development where she acted as communications counsel to Novartis' Chief Medical and Scientific Officer and current CEO.

 As Chief Executive Officer and President of the Church Pension Group (CPG), Mary Kate Wold leads a $13 billion financial services enterprise that provides retirement, health, life insurance, property and casualty insurance, and other products and services to the Episcopal Church.
 She also serves as a member of the Board of Trustees of The Church Pension Fund, CPG’s governing body.